-Toll means an excise of goods; a seizure of some part for permission of the rest.
+In English law.
+An excise of goods; a seizure of some part for permission of the rest.
 It has two significations: A liberty to buy and sell within the precincts of the manor, which seems to import as much as a fair or market; a tribute or custom paid for passage.
 Wharton.